Cycling is a healthy, low cost and environmentally friendly way to travel. It will keep you fit and it’s also fun.

-Hackney has the highest number of people cycling to work in London and the second highest number in England (after Cambridge) by total numbers.
+Many people in Hackney cycle, and the borough has the highest number of people cycling to work in London and the second highest number in England (after Cambridge) by total numbers.
 Join them and find out why.

-They attempted to break the world record for the most people in a 'bike bus' in which the participants ride together along a set route, picking up people as they go.
+In 2016, we broke the world record for the total number of people in a ‘bike bus’, in which participants ride together along a set route, picking up people as they go.

 Our counter on Goldsmiths Row is the first digital display cycle counter in the UK.
 It shows the number of cyclists using the route every day and the total for the year so far.

 We use the data from this and four other counters to analyse the growth in cycling in the borough and plan future improvements to cycling infrastructure.

 The live feeds below are automatically updated at midnight.

 Number of cyclists yesterday:

 The counter is provided by Traffic Technology Ltd.

 The London Cycling Campaign and Transport for London (TfL) have produced free cycle guides showing the best cycle routes across the whole of London.
 Area guides 4 and 7 cover Hackney and can be ordered from TfL: 020 7222 1234.

 Public bike pumps have been installed at three sites to help cyclists who need to top up their air while on the move.
 The heavy-duty pumps are free to use and feature a QR code which can be scanned to download a map of other pumps in 15 locations around London.
 View a map of pump locations in London below.